Yandex Cloud

 To disable read-only mode manually, contact support or follow the steps below:

-1. Connect to the database in any appropriate way.
+1. Connect to the database using any method of your choice.

 2. Open a transaction and run the following command inside it: